-Quicker, more reliable payments have bolstered Wineport Lodge’s customer service and decreased productivity downtime, but owner Ray Byrne says the key improvement BOIPA has brought has been cost-effectiveness.
+Quicker, more reliable payments have bolstered Wineport Lodge’s customer service and decreased productivity downtime.
+Owner Ray Byrne is delighted with the switch to BOIPA and continues to reap the benefits.
 Read the case study to find out how.

 Cash transactions are twice as expensive as card transactions for the hospitality sector